C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 See FireAngel's instructions for unpairing an alarm from the network.
 Use the 'Check Radio Pairing' dashboard button and observe the message to confirm that the radio is unpaired, then you can proceed to pair with your network as previously described.

-At this point, when you test any alarm in your network, sensor.fireangeldata will show you the ID of the alarm.
+At this point, when you test any alarm in your network, 'sensor.fireangeldata' will show you the ID of the alarm.
 Take this ID to create the sensors for each alarm, based on my sample configuration.
 Note: Use lower-case when using the ID in the HA configuration file.

 Add sensors for each of your alarms, and you're pretty much done.

-## Value Add
+# Value Add
-For the full experiance, I recommend making sure you have TTS (Google/Alexa) and Mobile Phone notifications setup and working.
+For the full experience, I recommend making sure you have TTS (Google/Alexa) and Mobile Phone notifications setup and working.
 I won't go into detail here, as this is just HA stuff, and not specific to this project.
 But I'll quickly share the configuration I use for Google wavenet:

  ```yaml